Updated: Sep 22

 Emotion Intelligence received its formal designation as a type of intelligence in the 1990s.
 Compare that to the first intelligence test, the Binet-Simon Scale which was published in 1905 and you can see that EI is a much newer concept than IQ.

-Due to this, there is still a large amount of research being done into what the most effective way of determining what a person’s EI level is, how to best quantify it, and how this information can most accurately be used.
+Due to this, there is still a large amount of research being done on the most effective way of determining what a person’s EI level is, how to best quantify it, and how this information can most accurately be used.
 At the time of writing this, some large organizations find the current tests available as accurate at determining effectiveness in a workplace as a personality test.
-This lack of confidence in the current testing methods by these skeptics are driving researchers to find a better way to test the most relevant areas of EI and how to apply these to job performance and potential.
+This lack of confidence in the current testing methods by these skeptics is driving researchers to find a better way to test the most relevant areas of EI and how to apply these to job performance and potential.

-At the same time, there are corporations that are in full support not only testing their teams but also educating them on the importance of improving EI.
+At the same time, there are corporations that are in full support of not only testing their teams but also educating them on the importance of improving EI.

 If your emotional abilities aren’t in hand, if you don’t have self-awareness, if you are not able to manage your distressing emotions, if you can’t have empathy and have effective relationships, then no matter how smart you are, you are not going to get very far. -Daniel Goleman